-It is vital to take steps to ensure your team is paid accurately and on time every month.
-How do you do that?
-Avoid these common pitfalls, and you'll be on the right path.
+It is vital to take steps to ensure your team is paid accurately and on time every month, so how do you do that?

 Late or inaccurate processing